 O’Reilly spooned the first ball back to Voce.
 However, Ward and Fleetwood-Smith, with a combination of fortune and pluck, managed to survive till the close of play.
 Fleetwood-Smith, with a crucial zero not out at stumps, returned to the pavilion and informed Bradman that he ‘had the game by the throat.’
 He had not yet managed to hit a ball.

 The next morning Fleetwood-Smith fell to the first ball he hit.
 But, Keith Rigg, the stylish Victorian batsman, played what he considered to be the innings of his career.
 He held fort as Ward and Bill Brown fell at the other end.
-At 74 for four, Jack Fingleton joined him.
+At 74 for 4, Jack Fingleton joined him.
 At 97, Rigg was fifth out for a superb 47 and Bradman at last walked out to join Fingleton.

 Australia were just 221 ahead on a fast improving wicket.
 A quick dismissal now would have changed the course of Bradman’s captaincy days and his career.
 However, under this incredible pressure, his greatness sparked and glowed.